sparrowcode/UIKitExtension/README.md

 # NativeUIKit

 Mimicrated views and controls to native Apple appearance.
-If you have any ideas of what elements can be added, let me know.<br>
+If you have any ideas of what elements can be added, let me know.
 Here provided all elements which available, tap for open docs for it.

 <p float="left" style="margin: 100px">
     <a href="#NativeAvatarView">